 While Stephanie enjoys the performance and teaching of all music, her greatest passion lies in the vocal arts.
 Most recently she performed the role of Cherubino in Mozart’s Le Nozze di Figaro, presented at the Austrian Embassy.
 While at New England Conservatory, she performed several opera roles including Dorabella (Così fan tutte), Valetto (L’incoronazione di Poppea), Hansel (Hansel and Gretel), and Third Lady (The Magic Flute).
 Stephanie performed Fidalma (Il Matrimonio Segreto) with the Loudoun Lyric Opera of Virginia, as well as Cherubino (Le Nozze di Figaro) and Second Lady (Die Zauberflöte) with the Amalfi Coast Music Festival.
 At George Mason University, she sang the roles of La Ciesca (Gianni Schicchi) and The Announcer (Gallantry).

-Outside of music, Stephanie enjoys acting, running, and exercising with her Stroller Strides class, as well as spending time with her husband, Scott, and their one year old daughter.
+Outside of music, Stephanie enjoys acting, running, and exercising with her Stroller Strides class, as well as spending time with her husband, Scott, and their three children.

 Becky Schafer is an enthusiastic piano instructor who is passionate about instilling a love of music in her students.
 After studying piano for 17 years, she graduated summa cum laude from Liberty University with a B.M. in Piano Performance and B.S. in Psychology.
 She has performed several solo recitals, countless collaborative recitals, and has served as a worship musician in church for over ten years.

 Becky has taught piano extensively since graduating from Liberty and brings five years of teaching and tutoring experience with her.
 She has taught students of many ages and skill levels, aiming to tailor her teaching to each student’s unique learning style.